For all parents, it can be very worrying when your baby is unwell, even if they are suffering from something which turns out to be quite minor.

 - Give your baby some time to lie on a towel or changing mat with their nappy off so that fresh air gets to the skin.

 - Avoid perfumed bubble bath and soap

 - Apply a barrier cream to your baby’s bottom

 Mild cases of nappy rash should clear up after two to three days.
 If the rash is severe and is causing your baby discomfort, your GP or health visitor may prescribe, or advise you use a special cream to soothe and treat it, as well as a barrier cream to prevent further infection.

 Young babies often develop scaly yellow or brown patches on their scalp, and this is known as ‘cradle cap’.
 Sometimes the scales flake off and the skin can look a bit red underneath.

 Cradle cap is common and doesn’t cause any itching or discomfort for your baby.
 You should avoid picking at the scales though as this could cause an infection.

 There are some things you can do to reduce the scaly build-up:

-- Rub a vegetable oil onto the scales.
-You can leave this on overnight and then brush as before.
-Avoid using olive oil though, as it can damage the protective barrier on a baby’s skin.
+- Rub a vegetable oil onto the scales and leave on for 30-60 minutes (do not leave this on overnight).
+Wash off using a mild baby shampoo and then brush the scalp as before.
+Avoid using olive oil though as it can damage the protective barrier on a baby’s skin

 If the cradle cap starts to look red and sore, consult your GP, as it may have become infected.